AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Project Assignment Planned Hours</td>
-   <td> <p>In an Initiative Job Role report, this displays the number of Planned Hours associated with a job role assigned to tasks or issues in the project.
-This field and the Initiative Job Role report type do not display in your Workfront instance unless your company has purchased a Workfront Scenario Planner license.
-For information about the Workfront Scenario Planner, see <a href="../../../scenario-planner/scenario-planner-overview.md">The Workfront Scenario Planner overview</a>. </p> </td>
+   <td> <p>In an [!UICONTROL Initiative Job Role] report, this displays the number of Planned Hours associated with a job role assigned to tasks or issues in the project.
+This field and the [!UICONTROL Initiative] Job Role report type do not display in your [!DNL Workfront] instance unless your company has purchased a [!DNL Workfront Scenario Planner] license.
+For information about the [!DNL Workfront Scenario Planner], see <a href="../../../scenario-planner/scenario-planner-overview.md">The [!DNL Workfront Scenario Planner] overview</a>. </p> </td>
   </tr>
   <tr>
    <td>Project Details</td>